-- Evaluate and determine if providers meet the requirements listed in this memo before allowing them to provide community palliative care services (See Appendix C). - Contract with providers that meet the stated palliative care services requirements. - Submit data as requested in this memo, as a part of health plan reporting and monitoring (refer to the Health Plan Manual), and as a part of the rapid cycle assessment. - Educate providers and members on how to access community palliative care services. - Include a separate list of community palliative care providers that meet the community palliative care requirements and are contracted with the health plan in their provider directories.
+- Submit data as requested in this memo, as a part of health plan reporting and monitoring (refer to the Health Plan Manual), and as a part of the rapid cycle assessment. - Educate providers and members on how to access community palliative care services. - Include a separate list of community palliative care providers that meet the community palliative care requirements and are contracted with the health plan in their provider directories.

-XXII.
+XXIII.
 PROVIDER AVAILABILITY AND "RAMP UP TIME"